MysteryPancake/Houdini-VBD/README.md

 There's an OpenCL version for performance, and a VEX version for debugging.
 Both are included in the HIP files.

-Currently it has everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD), which isn't much.
-TinyVBD (and AVBD) use mass-spring energy.
+Currently it has everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD) and some bits from [AVBD](https://graphics.cs.utah.edu/research/projects/avbd/).

-The current version is very unstable, [it will explode randomly](#why-does-it-explode-randomly).

 | [Download the HIP file!](../../releases/latest) |
 | --- |